beiko-lab/arete/README.md

 ## Credits

-ARETE was written by [Finlay Maguire](https://github.com/fmaguire) and is currently developed by [Alex Manuele](https://github.com/alexmanuele).
+ARETE was originally written and developed by [Finlay Maguire](https://github.com/fmaguire) and [Alex Manuele](https://github.com/alexmanuele), and is currently developed by [João Cavalcante](https://github.com/jvfe).

 ## Contributions and Support